mvolkmann/blog/src/indexeddb.md

 - in the left nav, expand "Indexed Databases"
 - expand a specific database
 - click a specific store
-- all the keys and their object values will be displayed
+- all the record keys and values will be displayed

 ## IndexedDB Interfaces